kidomine/phil/README.md

 4 buy
 </pre>

-I use `g todo < p2` to show me all todos that are of priority 1 or 2.

-I use `g todo by 1/5` to show me everything due before January 5.

-I gotta blurt out that my favorite thing about this program is making and testing flashcards really quickly.
+My favorite thing about this program is making and testing flashcards really quickly.
 For example, `fc haskell Define a monad?
 A structure that represents computations defined as sequences of steps` creates a flashcard tagged with `haskell` with the question "Define a monad" and the answer as "A structure...".
 To test all the flashcards tagged with `haskell`, I say `test 144` and that prints the Question.
 I hit enter.
 It prints the answer.
 I type "y" or "n" depending on whether I got it right or wrong, and it records the score.